 Evelyn S. Dilsaver, 66, has served as a member of Tempur Sealy International's Board of Directors since December 2009.
 Ms. Dilsaver was President and Chief Executive Officer of Charles Schwab Investment Management from July 2004 until September 2007.
 Prior to that, Ms. Dilsaver held various senior management positions with The Charles Schwab Corporation since December 1991, including Executive Vice President and Senior Vice President, Asset Management Products and Services, of Charles Schwab Investment Management and Chief Financial Officer for U.S. Trust Company.
 Ms. Dilsaver currently serves as a member of the board of directors of HealthEquity, Inc. (HQY), a non-bank health savings trustee, where she serves as chair of the nominating and governance committee and Ortho Clinical Diagnostics Holdings plc (OCDX), where she serves as audit chair.
 Ms. Dilsaver is also a member of the board of directors of Bailard Private Real Estate Fund, as well as Blue Shield of California, and several non-profit boards.
-She also serves as a director of Aeropostale, a specialty retailer.
+She also serves as a member of the advisory board of Protiviti Inc., a global consulting company.
+During the past five years, Ms. Dilsaver also served as a director of Aeropostale, a specialty retailer.
 Ms. Dilsaver is a certified public accountant and holds a B.S. degree in accounting from California State University-Hayward.
 Ms. Dilsaver brings to the Board a long professional career in finance, accounting and general management and considerable experience with consumer-oriented businesses as a senior executive of a large investment management firm and her many years of serving as a director of companies in a variety of businesses.